jujax/m5coreink-lightmeter/README.md

    git clone https://github.com/jujax/m5coreink-lightmeter.git
    ```
 2. Open the project in PlatformIO.
-3. Connect your M5Stack CoreInk device to your computer.
+3. Connect the M5Stack CoreInk device to your computer.
 4. Upload the code to the device.

 ## Usage